NagarjunaD024/analytics-project/README.md

 ![Team stats](images/stream-lit-2.png)

 ## Usage
-*   Use the FastAPI to serve custom made APi.
+*   Use the FastAPI to serve custom made Api.
-*   Examine the Airflow DAGs in the `airflow/` directory to understand how the data pipeline is orchestrated.
+*   Examine the Airflow DAGs in the `airflow/` directory to understand how the data pipeline is orchestrated to update SQLite database(i.e Analytics Database).
 *   Run the Streamlit application to interact with the data and visualizations.